Affiliate link disclosure – The BMW Repair Guide uses affiliate links in their site. For more information on affiliate

 Do I need to register the battery in my year and model BMW?

-The easiest way to determine if your BMW needs to have its battery registered after replacement is to look at the negative terminal cable on your battery.
+The easiest way to determine if your BMW needs to have its battery registered after the replacement is to look at the negative terminal cable on your battery.
 If the negative cable has an intelligent battery sensor on it, then you must register a replacement battery with the engine control module.

 How do I perform a BMW battery registration in my vehicle?

 A battery registration must be performed with a BMW OBD2 scanner (also known as a BMW diagnostic scanner or code reader).
 The BMW scan tool is simply plugged into the OBD2 port underneath the dashboard of your vehicle which connects electronically to the engine control module (DME).
 From there it is just a matter of navigating to the correct screen and pushing a button to send the DME a signal that a new battery has been installed.
 For detailed instructions on how to perform a BMW battery registration, please see our step-by-step instructions below.

 If you do not have a BMW scanner tool and are a home mechanic or enthusiast, we strongly suggest purchasing one.
 A BMW diagnostic scanner is as important to your toolbox as a set of socket wrenches and will pay for itself after your first repair.
 You can purchase the same one we used for this article in the parts list below, or by clicking here.

-If you are a BMW owner that is just replacing a dead battery with no need for a diagnostic scanner, we suggest going by your local auto parts store or independent repair shop and asking them to do it for you.
-It takes less than a minute to perform and they will (most likely) do it free of charge.
+If you are a BMW owner that is just replacing a dead battery with no need for a diagnostic scanner, we suggest going by your local independent repair shop and asking them to do it for you.
+It takes less than a minute to perform and they will (most likely) do it for a minimum fee.